joshuaKnauber/scripting_nodes/README.md

 - [X] Enum Flag enum returns
 - [X] Path icons on startup
 - [X] Generate dynamic enum items on startup
+- [ ] Property source and name split when there is brackets at the end